 The Supreme Court and Congress have Planned Parenthood in their crosshairs

-Trump's budget bill, ruling threaten abortion access
+Trump's budget bill and the court's ruling threaten abortion access

 Planned Parenthood is fighting for its life.
 The organization provides health care to women across the country.
 But President Donald Trump's budget bill targets its funding, the latest front in GOP efforts to kill one of the country's leading abortion providers.

 Trump's domestic policy bill "doesn't directly mention Planned Parenthood by name," said CBS News.
-Even so, the new law's target is plain: It cuts Medicaid funding to any organization "primarily engaged in family planning services, reproductive health, and related medical care."
+Even so, the new law's target is plain: It cuts Medicaid funding to any organization "primarily engaged in family planning services, reproductive health and related medical care."
 The new law was signed in the days after the Supreme Court ruled that state governments can defund Planned Parenthood, said USA Today.
 Planned Parenthood is trying not to turn patients away, but "we may not be able to do that for long," said Dr. Katherine Farris of Planned Parenthood South Atlantic.

 'De facto ban' on health care

 Planned Parenthood "may not survive the Trump administration," said Moira Donegan at The Guardian.
 The organization is a "symbolic and material cornerstone of women's equality" that has served millions of patients.
-Now that standing is in danger thanks to conservatives in Congress and the Supreme Court.
-Federal funding does not pay for abortions, so the issue is whether Planned Parenthood will be paid for the "wide array of services" such as "pap smears, prenatal care and STD testing" the organization provides to a "disproportionately low-income clientele."
+Now, that standing is in danger thanks to conservatives in Congress and the Supreme Court.
+Federal funding does not pay for abortions, so the issue is whether Planned Parenthood will still be paid for the "wide array of services" such as "pap smears, prenatal care and STD testing" the organization provides to a "disproportionately low-income clientele."
 But cuts approved by Congress and the courts will cripple Planned Parenthood, resulting in a "de facto ban" on both abortion and "any health care provision by pro-choice providers."

 Subscribe to The Week